kparker96/2021-June_Mote/data/Sequencing/README.md

 	[INFO   ]         multiqc : Data        : multiqc_data
 	[INFO   ]         multiqc : MultiQC complete

+## 2022-04-19 Running STAR
 Run STAR scripts per genotype, testing on genotype 10 to start

+**THIS DID NOT WORK**

+I forgot to add in an ----outFileNamePrefix so all of the genotype 10 data was saved into one log file.
+All output from it was removed.

 	$ pwd
 	/cm/shared/courses/dbarshis/barshislab/KatieP/taxons/Porites_astreoides/2021-12_MotePilotV1/raw_data_fastqs